-where RT refers to the adjust repeatability at a given temperature; Vind0,T represents the individual intercept, Vseries0,T is the series intercept and Ve0,T is the residual variance component at a given temperature.
+where Vind0,T represents the individual intercept, Vseries0,T is the series intercept and Ve0,T is the residual variance component at a given temperature.

 Slope – plasticity

 Function-valued approaches use the slope of a linear thermal reaction norm to represent the plasticity of a trait over a temperature gradient.
 If slopes are repeatable, this would indicate that individuals differ consistently in how they respond to temperature over time.
-One can use any of the Rintercept at T to calculate the repeatability of the slope.
-We used the following function-valued model that has the same structure as the Rintercept at T models but logTemp is not mean-centered.
+We used the following function-valued model that has the same structure as the Rintercept at T models except that logTemp is not mean-centered.
 This is because we also used this model to derive cross-temperature correlations (see below).